What is Credit Control and Why is it Important?

 The person who runs the credit control is called a credit controller.
 If you are a small business, you may have to request money from your customers yourself.

 It is worth agreeing with your business on the procedures your company will take to collect the money.
-It is no good just sitting back and hoping the money will be paid on time.
+Sitting back and hoping the money will be paid on time is no good.
 Here are some ideas that you may want to include.

 Aged Debtors

-An aged debtors report shows a complete list of all the money outstanding from customers.
-As part of credit control, you should run aged debtors regularly report to check for outstanding balances.
+An aged debtors report shows a complete list of all the sales ledger money outstanding from customers.
+As part of credit control, you should run an aged debtors report regularly to check for outstanding balances.
 We have an aged debtors template if you need to set it up.

 Sales Invoices

-Ensure that invoices are sent out as soon as possible and accurate, including as much detail as possible.
-The payment terms and a due date must be included on the invoice.
-Using accounting software helps create a professional-looking invoice and includes a payment option to pay by credit or debit card.
+Ensure that invoices are sent out as soon as possible and are accurate, including as much detail as possible.
+The credit terms and a due date must be included on the invoice.
+Accounting software helps create a professional-looking invoice and includes a payment option to pay by credit or debit card.
 Making it easier to pay may reduce the time spent on credit control.

 Statements